06zoeyyy/Jiaqi.github.io/_pages/education.md

 * Dean’s List (Top 10%)<span style="float: right;">Faculty of Engineering, 2022 & 2023 & 2024</span>
 * Head’s List <span style="float: right;">New Asia College, 2022 & 2023</span>
 * Honorable Mention of Mathematical Contest in Modeling (MCM)<span style="float: right;">2022</span>

+## Previous Work
+**Automated Essay Evaluation Systems**: Under the supervision of Prof. King, I am developing an automated essay evaluation system with the [KEEP](https://keep.edu.hk/).
+This system aims to assist teachers in grading essays and improve users' English writing skills.
+It will be showcased at the EXPO in early December to gather feedback for further optimization before being released to the public.

+**Adversarial Attacks on Facial Recognition API**: Thanks to the guidance of Prof. Ho, I began exploring deep learning with a focus on adversarial attacks on facial recognition APIs.
+I applied various methods, including black-box and white-box attacks, to facial recognition systems and analyzed the outcomes to identify their weaknesses and biases.

+**CubeCU-Tree Hole**:

 ## Skills